joyent/triton-kbmapi/docs/index.md

 Creating/updating recovery tokens have some rules regarding existing recovery tokens for a given PIV Token:

-- When a new recovery token is "created", if is there any existing recovery token for the same PIV Token which hasn't been yet staged or activated, it will be immediately expired.
+- When a new recovery token is "created", if there is any existing recovery token for the same PIV Token which hasn't yet been staged or activated, it will be immediately expired.
-- When a new recovery token is "staged", if is there any existing recovery token which hasn't yet been staged, it'll be immediately expired.
+- When a new recovery token is "staged", if there are any recovery tokens which haven't yet been staged, they will be immediately expired.
-- When a new recovery token is "activated", if is there any existing recovery token which was active, it'll be immediately expired.
+- When a new recovery token is "activated", if there are any existing recovery tokens which were active, they will be immediately expired.

 #### ListRecoveryTokens (GET /pivtokens/:guid/recovery-tokens)